 In order to apply for an Arizona State Tax ID Number, you need to apply for an EIN or a Federal Tax ID Number first.
 Using the IRS Assistance Tool on the IRS website is a quick way to guide you through the application process.

-Businesses will also need to register with the Arizona Department Of Revenue, which you can do online, over the phone, or by mail.
+A business entity will also need to register with the Arizona Department Of Revenue, which you can do online, over the phone, or by mail.